A Real Pain

 Jesse Eisenberg's sophmore film is an irresistible dramedy

-Actors can quickly be typecast into specific characters.
-Such is the case with Jesse Eisenberg, who has consistently played a neurotic anti-social nerd since The Social Network (2010), and it seems that Kieran Culkin is becoming defined as a wisecracking loose cannon after his iconic role in Succession (2018-2023).
+Actors can quickly become typecast into specific roles.
+Jesse Eisenberg, for example, has consistently played a neurotic, socially awkward intellectual since The Social Network (2010).
+Similarly, Kieran Culkin seems to be settling into the niche of a wisecracking loose cannon following his iconic turn in Succession (2018–2023).

-A Real Pain (2024) is the story of two cousins, Benji (Culkin) and David (Eisenberg), who used to be close in their youth, but as adults have become estranged.
-Upon their grandmother’s death they decide to go to her ancestral home, Poland, and reconnect with their roots and each other.
+A Real Pain (2024) follows two estranged cousins, Benji (Culkin) and David (Eisenberg), who were once close in childhood but have drifted apart as adults.
+After their grandmother’s passing, they travel to her ancestral home in Poland in an attempt to reconnect—with their roots and with each other.

 8.2/10